 of SW Florida.
 If left alone the plant seeds will evolve quickly into bushes, trees and even

 forests creating a theater for an active local fauna in and around mangrove ecosystems.
-And, because of their ability to fix, store and filter Carbon (as well as toxins), they ultimately improve
+And, because of their ability to fix, filter and store Carbon as well as toxins, they ultimately improve

 the quality of water and air by reducing emissions of carbon dioxide...
 Simply put, the plant

 an integral part of natural climate solutions.
 The more mangroves, the more oxygen.

 Much of this has been studied, discussed and written about.
 My humble intent here is to add

 some visual drumbeat to the science.
 In the time since I was born, earth’s population has more

 than tripled.
 Resources are getting thin.
 Global warming with coastal waters on the rise seems